 I spot my 12-year-old with her friends, witnessing her laugh as she paints a beach scene on her white canvas.
 Within seconds, I shift my gaze to the questioning mom.
 The look on her face is predictable.
 She nods her head, and I sense her pensiveness.
 Her hands move toward her cellphone, and I know this is a feeble attempt to push past our awkward silence.

 My choice to have just one child has stirred an unease in her demeanor, and she offers a half-smile.

 She’s navigating the pendulum of feeling sorry for me versus wanting to know whether having an only signifies a purposeful decision.
-The angst in her face isn’t surprising—I’ve encountered similar consternation with family members, friends, and strangers in new social settings.
+The angst in her face isn’t surprising.
+I’ve encountered similar consternation about raising an only child with family members, friends, and strangers in new social settings.

 When my daughter was younger, I felt like less of a mother when this question arose in random moments in different settings.

 But as I parent my pre-teen daughter now, I observe other moms managing multiple children, and I see that our similarities are more pronounced than our differences.
 We want our children to eat healthy, show interest in various subjects at school, and enjoy the wonder of a new discovery.
 We are equally concerned when our children spike a fever or face a challenge with friendships.
 These experiences serve as an epiphany:

 Most of us, mothers of one and mothers of multiple children, are working toward the same goal.

 We want to raise well-adjusted children who ultimately are happy and kind human beings.